Formal Email Writing Examples: 20+ Best Practices You Shouldn't Miss

 Quick ask: What’s the ONE thing you’d change about [specific feature]?

-(Reply with a word or emoji—I’ll compile results for you.)
+Please [insert link] to our quick feedback survey or reply with a word or emoji—I’ll compile results for you.

 Thanks!